JVProdc/Flapper-drone/README.md

     <p>If you turn the transmitter on first and the Flapper second, the Flapper might get stuck when booting and you will only see blue LEDs blinking rapidly on its flight control board.
 We have fixed this in the latest multimodule firmware, please reflash your multimodule with the version linked in point 1.</p>
   </div>
   <div class="box">
     <p>4.
 Check that the yellow LED on the Crazyflie Bolt flight control board is lit up and blinking rapidly.
-If it is, you are set and can continue with the <a href="nimbleplus:flight-checks">pre-flight checks</a>.</p>
+If it is, you are set and can continue with the <a href="flight-checks">pre-flight checks</a>.</p>
   </div>
   <div class="box">
     <p>5.
 When done flying, first power down the Flapper and then the transmitter.</p>